 For more on the IFFF, check out their website.

 The Gulf Coast Council is more than just promoting the sport of fly fishing.
-Our mission is to also promote conservation and restoration within our region, through advocacy and funding of projects.
+Our mission is to also promote conservation and restoration of fisheries within our region, through advocacy and funding of projects.
 The Federation and the Gulf Coast Council are 501(c)3 organizations operated through our bylaws.

 Our bylaws are available online via this link.